 - 46.4.1 No interest will be paid on client money held by the ACD.
 Client money will be held in a pooled general client bank account, which is designated as a client money account. - 46.4.2 The ACD will not be responsible for any actions for omissions of the relevant bank.
 If the bank holding the client account becomes insolvent, the ACD will have a claim on behalf of all Shareholders, but if there is a shortfall, all clients will share in this proportionately, although Shareholders may be entitled to compensation from the Financial Services Compensation Scheme.
 The availability of compensation depends on the type of business being conducted.
-Details are available from the Financial Services Compensation Scheme Helpline on 0800 678 1100 or 020 7741 4100 and on the Financial Services Compensation Scheme website: www.fscs.org.uk. - 46.4.3 Money deposited into an account with a third party may have a security interest, lien or right of set-off in relation to the money, to the extent permitted by the client money rules. - 46.4.4 In certain circumstances (and subject to the rules in COLL), if the ACD has lost touch with an investor, the ACD will be permitted to pay the investor's client money balance to a registered charity after six years.
+Details are available from the Financial Services Compensation Scheme Helpline on 0800 678 1100 or 020 7741 4100 and on the Financial Services Compensation Scheme website: www.fscs.org.uk. - 46.4.3 Money deposited into an account with a third party may have a security interest, lien or right of set-off in relation to the money, to the extent permitted by the client money rules. - 46.4.4 In certain circumstances, if the ACD has lost touch with an investor, the ACD will be permitted to pay the investor's client money balance to a registered charity after six years.
 The ACD will not do so until reasonable efforts have been made to contact the investor.
 The investor will still be entitled to recover this money from the ACD at a later date irrespective of whether the ACD has paid the money to charity.
+This is subject to the rules in COLL, which require the ACD to transfer any distribution payment which remains unclaimed after a period of six years from the date of payment to the Company's capital property.